Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, the constant power outages in the area have left people without running water, fans and air conditioning.

-Inside the Ballia District Hospital, the chaotic scene was reminiscent of the COVID-19 pandemic, as relatives of patients scrambled to get urgent medical attention.
+Inside the Ballia District Hospital, the chaotic scene was reminiscent of the COVID-19 pandemic, as relatives of patients fought to get urgent medical attention.
 Hospitals were also unsanitary, with medical and household waste strewn everywhere.

 Officials said many more serious cases have been transferred to hospitals in larger nearby cities, while more doctors and medical resources have been sent to the district hospital to deal with the heat-induced crisis.